Adaptation by natural selection teaching resources

 Is it an adaptation?

 GCSE worksheet on adaptation.
 Students come up with hypotheses about why leaf curling is an advantage to Mimosa plants.
-They work in groups to plan an experiment to test one of their theories.
-It encourages students to think critically about how difficult it can be to prove a specific feature of an organism is actually an adaptation that brings about an advantage.
+They work in groups to plan an experiment to test one of their ideas.
+The activity encourages students to think critically about how difficult it can be to prove a specific feature of an organism is actually an adaptation that brings about an advantage to an organism’s fitness.
 (PDF)

 Adaptations for different habitats